As NVMe SSDs make inroads into the enterprise market, the question remains: What's in store for SAS drives?

 NVMe SSDs come in a variety of form factors, reflecting the ubiquitous nature of the PCIe interface.
-The three main types are:
+The three main types are the following:

-- M.2, developed for mobile devices and laptops, is also used in data centers and by hyperscalers; and
+- M.2, developed for mobile devices and laptops, is also used in some desktops and data centers and by hyperscalers.

 - U.2 is the 2.5-inch form factor that makes up the majority of NVMe SSDs today.

-With PCIe Gen 4 SSDs, NVMe is starting to transition to Enterprise and Data Center SSD Form Factor (EDSFF) purpose-built storage form factors for data centers.
+With PCIe Gen 4 SSDs, NVMe is starting to transition to EDSFF (Enterprise and Data Center SSD Form Factor) purpose-built storage form factors for data centers.
 E1 is designed for 1U, with versions being developed for high-capacity drives, scalable performance and mainstream compute use.
 E3, in various lengths and heights, is optimized for 2U compute and storage.

 Manageability and serviceability

-NVMe developers didn't see any reason to reinvent the wheel when it came to manageability, Hands said.
-The NVMe management interface -- the NVMe-MI -- was built upon the SES enclosure management capabilities.
+NVMe Management Interface (NVMe-MI) was built upon the SCSI Enclosure Services management capabilities.
 NVMe-MI provides in-band and out-of-band management of NVMe devices and one management console that supports multiple OSes.

 SAS vs. NVMe conclusion